GoHypernet/Galileo-sdk/docs/src/stations.rst

 Stations Guide
 ==============================================

-Stations are a Galileo feature that make it quick and simple to share permissioned access to nearly any kind of computational resource.
-They also provide a built in queueing/scheduling mechanism so that Station administrators can
+Stations are a Galileo feature that make it quick and simple to manage permissioned access to nearly any kind of computational asset with an internet connection.
+They also provide a built-in queueing/scheduling mechanism so that resource administrators can provide fair access to limited computational devices without spending hours setting up access rules and priority queues.

 Creating Your Own Galileo Station
 --------------------------------------

-A Station can be created both in the web-based UI and through the python SDK.
-In order to create a station through the UI, start by clicking on the Stations tab once you've logged into your account from a webbrowser.
+A Station can be created both in the web-based UI and through the Python SDK.
+In order to create a station through the UI, start by clicking on the Stations tab once you've logged into your account from a web browser.

 .. image:: images/stations_tab.png